Zucci-Daniel/health/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+**About the App:**

+This app is designed to streamline assessments and optimize the core assessment process.
+The basic flowchart of the app can be accessed in the `src/images` folder.

+**App Focus:**

+The app emphasizes the core aspects of assessments.
+While additional capabilities using Redux can be integrated, the current version prioritizes the essential assessment functionalities.

+**Testing:**

+Tests are available for general helpers in the `general.test.ts` file.
+This ensures reliability and robustness.

+**User-Friendly UI:**

+Simplicity is key.
+The UI follows an intuitive and straightforward flow to solve problems efficiently.

+Enjoy the app's streamlined approach to assessments!